 Weekly Threat Digest: Week 20, 2026

 Week 20 threat digest: 197 threats tracked, 29 critical, 155 high severity.
-Analysis for cyber insurance professionals.
+Cyber risk analysis with security audit signals for cyber insurance risk assessment professionals.

 Weekly Threat Digest — Week 20, 2026